the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 The mybinder.org service allows anyone to launch interactive computing environments in the cloud by simply clicking a link in their browser.
 Data scientists and researchers can then write, execute and share notebooks in their browser without having to configure anything.
 Project Binder supports Python, R, Julia and many more programming languages as well as interfaces.

+## About Project Jupyter

+[Project Jupyter](https://jupyter.org) is a non-profit project releasing 100% open-source software to support interactive data science and scientific computing across all programming languages.

 _The Turing Way is supported by The UKRI ASG funding under the EPSRC Grant EP/T001569/1, particularly the "Tools, Practices and Systems" theme within that grant, and by The Alan Turing Institute under the EPSRC grant EP/N510129/1_